Travel Tips for International Students

 All travelers, both international and domestic, are urged to be alert to the above methods used in stealing valuable items and always be mindful of any abrupt diversions during your travels.
 Report any losses immediately to the authorities.
 Keep serial numbers, make, and model information of your laptop computers, or of any items of value, separate from the item so you can give precise information to authorities if the items are stolen.

-Be sure to inform the International Office that you are leaving Texas State.
-The most common situations where students cease enrollment at Texas State are the following:
+Be sure to inform International Student and Scholar Services (ISSS) that you are leaving Texas State University.
+The most common situations where students cease enrollment at Texas State University are the following:

 - SEVIS Transfer: Student seeking to transfer out of Texas State and begin a degree at a new institution.
 See more on SEVIS transfer out.
 Your new institution is required to create you a new I-20.

-- Change of Status: If you have been approved a change or adjustment of status send a copy of your visa stamp or I-797 approval letter to firstname.lastname@example.org.
+- Change of Status: If you have been approved a change or adjustment of status submit your new status information using the Immigration Status Update Portal.

 Retain all your I-20s and related immigration documents.
 These documents represent your immigration history in the US and should be kept in a safe place as you would any important document.